-Core group members of Renewed Philology are involved in planning a number of ongoing conferences, workshops, panels, and other types of collaborative activities.
-These activities benefit from the insight and participation of the broader advisory board.
+Core group members of Renewed Philology are involved in planning and participating in a number of ongoing conferences, workshops, panels, and other types of collaborative activities.

 Philology in Hebrew Studies

 - Theorizing Lament, organized by Jacqueline Vayntrub and chaired by David Lambert.
 Featuring Ed Greenstein (Bar Ilan), Paul Joyce (Kings College London), Cathleen Chopra McGowan (University of Chicago), and Sonja Noll (Oxford)

 - The Theory and Practice of Philology in Biblical Studies, a joint panel of Philology in Hebrew Studies and Metacriticism, organized by Jacqueline Vayntrub and Edward Silver (Wellesley).
 Featuring Mark Smith (Princeton Theological Seminary), Molly Zahn (University of Kansas), Yii-Jan Lin (Yale), and Dorothea Erbele-Küster (Mainz).